-Tax Attorney in San Diego
+One of The Best Tax Attorneys in San Diego

 Failure to comply with state or federal tax laws can have dire legal, financial, and professional consequences.
 Likewise, inadvertently overlooking or misunderstanding details of the U.S. Tax Code can deprive the taxpayer of advantageous credits, deductions, or exemptions, while making it more difficult to engage in advantageous tax planning.
 Whether you need to defend yourself against investigation / allegations of criminal tax wrongdoing, or simply have questions about how to make the most advantageous use of the Tax Code for your business or your family, rely on the award-winning San Diego Tax Attorneys and CPAs at the Tax Law Office of David W. Klasing for unparalleled client service with a focus on risk mitigation and wealth preservation.
 To discuss your tax needs in a confidential, reduced-rate initial consultation, contact our San Diego Tax Lawyers and CPAs at (619) 780-2538 / (800) 681-1295, or contact us online to book your appointment.

 - IRS Audit Representation

 - California Franchise Tax Board (FTB) Audit Representation

 - California Employment Development Department (EDD) Audit Representation

 - California Department of Tax and Fee Administration (CDTFA) Audit Representation